 Here’s a mini appetizer that’s delivers big.
 Stuffed olives are delectable with a meaty-cheesy-truffle oil concoction that no one can eat just one of.

 Our guest chef Andrea Montobbio developed a passion for cooking and all things culinary in the small town of Capriata d’Orba in Northern Italy, where he grew up in a family who made their own wine and grew bountiful produce in their garden.
+(ASELLINA HAS SINCE CLOSED, BUT YOU CAN CREATE A SPECTACULAR DISH BY CHEF ANDREA MONTOBBIO WITH RECIPE BELOW)

 He landed his first job in picturesque Il Fattore, a Michelin restaurant known for its impressive selection of specialty wines.
 He learned pasta making at Il Archivolto, and at prestigious Albergo Ristorante de Corona, he became Head Chef after only six months.
 It was here he received the opportunity to travel to Atlanta where he honed his skills further, opening one fine restaurant after the other.